thomas-dotworx/kk-star-ratings/readme.txt

 == Changelog ==

+= 2.5 =
+* Fix: Deprecate WP_Widget for __construct.
+Required for wp 4.3+.
+* Fix google rich snippets by using #Ratings as the vocabulary.
+* Update: social and sponsored links in admin.
+* Add: Css reset for star anchors.
+* Use github for managing the plugin source at https://github.com/kamalkhan/kk-star-ratings.

 = 2.4 =
 * Fix: Upper and Lower boundary limits for rating.
 Oops, had not noticed this before.